Alem-Dubcak/Web-Dev-Lab-8/README.md

 ## Project Description

-The Student Performance Management System is a full-stack web application that allows educators to add, view, update, and delete student academic records.
+The Student Performance Management System is a web application that allows educators to add, view, update, and delete student academic records.

 ## Technologies Used